OpenTreeOfLife/treemachine/test-synth/complexcompatible/README.md

 The taxonomy conflicts with tree2 but not tree1.

-Synthesis should recover a topology consistent with both trees, but should include all taxa, even those not sampled by either tree.
+Synthesis should recover a topology consistent with both trees, but should also include those taxa not sampled by either tree.

-Currently it fails because it doesn't recognize that taxonomy should be ranked lower than trees.
+Currently it fails because it doesn't do any ranking, so taxonomy ends up trumping some relationships from the trees.